 Towards the end of the performance the stage floor suddenly tilts backwards by about 30 degrees.
-Everything that is standing on stage, chairs, cutlery, boxes, bottles, kitchen equipment falls.
+Everything that is standing on stage, - chairs, cutlery, boxes, bottles, kitchen equipment - falls.
 The ground is shifting.
-From this moment on the actors have to, literally, search for their balance in a world that is breaking apart.
+From this moment on the actors have to literally find their balance in a world that is breaking apart.
 Sitting in the audience the question looming in the back of one's mind is this: will the stage tilt further backwards?

 The estate of Tennessee Williams was less impressed and demanded that the production not be called A Streetcar Named Desire.
 And so it now goes by the title of "Endstation Amerika.
 Eine Bearbeitung von Frank Castorf von Endstation Sehnsucht.
 A Streetcar Named Desire von Tennessee Williams" or Endstation Amerika for short.

 It is not too hard to see why someone used to naturalist productions, faithful to the original text, might frown at Frank Castorf's adaptation.
 For one thing, Castorf has done away with some of the additional characters and focuses on Stanley and Stella Kowalski, Blanche Dubois, Stanley's poker friends Harold "Mitch" Mitchell and Steve Hubbel and his wife Eunice.
 Yet, having seen two other versions of A Streetcar Named Desire, Castorf's Endstation Amerika is by far the most compelling and makes other adaptations look a bit tame by comparison.